Innocentsax/SPRING-FRAMEWORK/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions, feel free to submit a pull request or open an issue.
+If you find any issues or have suggestions, feel free to submit a pull request or open an issue..

 ## License